-How do I whitelist in Microsoft Defender Advanced Delivery Policy ?
+How do I safelist in Microsoft Defender Advanced Delivery Policy?
+(Primary Instructions!)

 This article details the setup of third-party phishing simulations specific to Hook Security, Inc in the advanced delivery policy.